knownasilya/sails-couchdb/README.md

 PASS Query OR Query Modifier without a record should return an empty array: 7ms

-PASS Query LIMIT Query Modifier should return the correct amount of records: 14ms
+PASS Query LIMIT Query Modifier should return the correct amount of records: 23ms

-PASS Query LIMIT Query Modifier dynamic finder usage should return the correct amount of records: 3ms
+PASS Query LIMIT Query Modifier dynamic finder usage should return the correct amount of records: 6ms

-PASS Query LIMIT Query Modifier as an option should return correct amount of records: 4ms
+PASS Query LIMIT Query Modifier as an option should return correct amount of records: 11ms

 FAIL Query Modifiers startsWith shorthand should return the user with the correct name

 FAIL Query Modifiers startsWith full where criteria should return the user with the correct name

-FAIL Query Modifiers startsWith dynamic attribute should have [attribute]StartsWith() method
+FAIL Query Modifiers startsWith dynamic attribute should have [attribute]StartsWith(FAIL method

 FAIL Query Modifiers LIKE should return the user with the given name